spotinst/help/src/docs/ocean-cd/ocean-cd-overview.md

 What’s Next?

-Learn more about Getting Started(link to Getting Started page) with Ocean CD.
+Learn more about [Getting Started](ocean-cd/getting-started/) with Ocean CD.